-The amendments did not have a significant impact on the financial position or performance of the Group.
+The impact of the amendments on the financial position or performance of the Group are disclosed

 Amendments to IAS 28 "Investments in Associates and Joint Ventures" (Amendments)

 In December 2017, IASB issued amendments to IAS 28 Investments in Associates and Joint Ventures.
 The amendments clarify that a company applies IFRS 9 Financial Instruments to long-term interests in an associate or joint venture that form part of the net investment in the associate or joint venture.